Scroll of Exalted Kingship: Manuscripts and translations

 An English translation of the text, based on Manuscript 34 of the Drower Collection (commonly abbreviated DC 34), was published by Jorunn Jacobsen Buckley in 1993.

+A typesetted Mandaic version of DC 34 was published by Majid Fandi Al-Mubaraki in 2002.

+MS RRC 2O, another manuscript version of Diwan Malkuta Elaita, was copied by Sam Yuhana br Yahia Adam in Ḥuwaiza in 1077 A.H.
+(1666–7 A.D.).
+Although it is missing a large section corresponding to lines 912–1131 of DC 34, it is often more accurate than DC 34.

 Contents

-The beginning of the scroll, from lines 7–227, references 103 prayers in the Qolasta, which are:
+The beginning of the scroll, from lines 7–227, references 103 prayers in the Qulasta, which are: